amingolmahalle/HttpClientToCurlGenerator/README.md

 - [How to Generate curl Script of the HttpClient in .NET](https://www.c-sharpcorner.com/article/how-to-generate-curl-script-of-the-httpclient-in-net/)
 - [New Feature in HttpClientToCurl for .NET: Debugging HttpRequestMessage Made Easy](https://medium.com/@mozhgan.etaati/new-feature-in-httpclienttocurl-for-net-debugging-httprequestmessage-made-easy-18cb66dd55f0)

+---

+## 💖 **Love HttpClientToCurl?
+Please support us!**

+If this project has made your life easier, consider buying us a coffee or sending a donation.
+Every bit of support keeps us motivated, helps us add new features, fix bugs, and maintain the project — keeping it free and awesome for everyone! ☕🚀

+*USDT (Tether – BEP20 / Binance Smart Chain) wallet address:*
+`0x9d03Be8B979453bE300724FD4bb3eF77517d45AE`

+---

 ## 💡 **Contribute**